Last Updated on July 21, 2024 by Alice Benny

 Hardy and resilient

 Ongole cattle are quite resistant to diseases and, as such, are much easier and often cheaper to care for than most cow breeds.
 Even though this cattle breed thrives in warm weather, part of being resilient means that they can survive almost any type of weather.
-That’s one of the main reasons why the Ongole cattle breed has survived worldwide.
+This is one of the main reasons why the Ongole cattle breed has survived worldwide.

 FAQs